MiliasV/streetception/README.md

 # Streetception
 ### How safe or attractive do different people perceive streets to be and why?

 #### In this repository we share the code and data we collected and analysed for the paper "Is it safe to be attractive?
-Disentangling the influence of streetscape features on the perceived safety and attractiveness of city streets".
+Disentangling the influence of streetscape features on the perceived safety and attractiveness of city streets" (https://doi.org/10.5194/agile-giss-4-8-2023).

 The data contain  ratings of perceived safety and attractiveness (1-5) coming from 403 participants who were asked to virtually navigate city streets in Frankfurt, Germany, through a sequence of street-level images.
 Moreover it contains their explanations of the ratings (in their own words).